elizabethmcd/MEHG/README.md

 Create a high level summary of metabolic characteristics with the `metabolisHMM` package using custom and curated HMM markers.
 The `metabolisHMM` package is still under active [development](https://github.com/elizabethmcd/metabolisHMM).
 With this workflow and downloading KEGG groups, I no longer use BLAST for pathway/genes characterization.

 ### Transcription of Putative Methylators in a Permafrost System

+Woodcroft et al. 2018 analyzed metatranscriptomes along a perfmafrost thawing gradient.
+I identified ~100 methylators in their system and want to understand the expression profiles of those organisms at different depths.

+1. Create a concatenated FASTA file of all predicted ORFs for methylating genomes from this system
+2. Build a genome index with kallisto: `kallisto index -i ebpr-orfs fastafile`
+3. Pseudoalign and quantify with kallisto: `kallisto quant -i index -o outdir fastqfiles`

+The last step can be queued with the list of each paired end file with the sample name to create a directory with mapping results for each sample depth.